Describe A Speech You Gave: IELTS Speaking Cue Card

 What skills do you think are important for giving a good speech?

-How do you feel about public speaking now compared to when you gave that speech?
+How do you feel about public speaking now compared to when you first started?

 Practice other cue cards